Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 Please note: This article contains no graphic images.
 For those who are wondering why an article about the dairy industry is showing up on the Unruly Living & Travel blog, please refer to my post If You Love To Travel, This Is Why You Should Go Vegan for the link between dairy farming and travel.

 The dairy industry is one that haunts me daily.
 For the average consumer who doesn’t understand how the dairy industry works that probably sounds silly, petty even.
 “What’s wrong with milk?” people ask me.
-“A little bit of cheese never hurt anyone,” they taunt.
-They don’t understand how deadly eating animal-based dairy products is… but who can blame them?
+“A little bit of cheese never hurt anyone!” they taunt.
+They don’t understand how deadly eating animal-based dairy is… but who can blame them?
 The dairy industry has done a tremendous job hiding their sinister and unethical practices from the public.
 In 2021 alone the dairy industry spent 1.73 million US dollars on advertising, trying to save a sinking ship.

 It is my hope that by the end of this article you can take off the rose-colored glasses we’ve all been forced to wear while looking at the dairy industry, and agree that it’s time to let that ship sink as quickly as possible.

 Before you dive in deeper, it’s important that you know that I’ve investigated over a dozen of dairy farms in person, from larger factory-like farms to smaller family-owned ones.
 I myself grew up in a farming family where the chickens that I would play with during the day would end up on our plate for dinner, and the milk that filled our glasses was from an animal who was standing just outside in the barn.
-I, like many of you, grew up with the narrative that “Animals are here for us” and that “It’s OK to slaughter animals, it’s what they’re made for”.
-I arrived to the following conclusions and work through a decade of searching for truth when it comes to our relationship with nonhuman animals, and hands-on investigations into these industries where I’ve seen these practices that I will discuss with my own two eyes.
+I, like many of you, grew up with the narrative that “Animals are here for us” and that “It’s OK to slaughter animals, it’s what they’re made for.”

 In the following paragraphs, I will work to wash away the clouded vision that the public has when it comes to their local dairy farm by proving how there is no true “humane” way to consume the breastmilk of captive nonhuman animals (dispelling the “humane” myth), explain why just because a business is family-run does not make it family-friendly, and discuss why dairy production is actually the opposite of “eco-friendly”, even through small-scale production.

-The Connection Between Sexism And Speciesism
+The Connection Between Feminism, Sexism, And Speciesism

-Patrice Jones writes in The Oxen at the Intersection that “Speciesism and sexism are so entangled that I personally tend to see them as two sides of the same coin – that coin being the profits (in terms of power and privilege as well as money) of controlling someone else’s body, including its reproductive capacities.
+Patrice Jones writes in The Oxen at the Intersection that “Speciesism and sexism are so entangled that I personally tend to see them as two sides of the same coin – that coin being the profits (in terms of power and privilege as well as money) of controlling someone else’s body, including its reproductive capacities.”

 For those who want to learn more about the link between speciesism and sexism, jones recommends the following books: The Sexual Politics of Meat by Carol Adams, Ecofeminism: Women, Animals, Nature by Greta Garrard, the anthology Sister Species by Lisa Kemmerer, and A. Breeze Harper’s collection Sistah Vegan.

-When I was interviewing Chris Huriwai from the Aotearoa Liberation League – a decolonial justice project that focuses on liberation for humans, other animals, and the environment through a decolonial lens – he said that “It [dairy farming] is an attack on the feminine in every way.”
-This statement could not be more true, and soon you will see why.
+When I was interviewing Chris Huriwai from the Aotearoa Liberation League — a decolonial justice project that focuses on liberation for humans, other animals, and the environment through a decolonial lens — he said that “It [dairy farming] is an attack on the feminine in every way.”

-Cows Do Feel Pain, Have Family Bonds, And Experience Emotions
+Cows Do Feel Pain And Emotions?

 To begin, let’s lay to rest the myth that cows don’t feel pain, experience emotions, or have any self-awareness.
 (I also want to acknowledge that many other nonhuman animals are victims of the dairy industry too, but in this text we will focus on cows.)